judithneve/HyperparameterTuning/README.md

 1. Run ResearchReport/Study1_pilot.Rmd.
 This will reproduce the data simulated for the preliminary results.
 Estimated runtime: 19 hours.

 2. Knit ResearchReport/ResearchReport.Rmd.
-This will use the data simulated for the preliminary results and produce the written report.
+This will use the data simulated for the preliminary results and produce the written report (including figures and tables).
 Estimated runtime: 5 minutes.

 Notes: